evgeny-net-x/Shader-of-fire/README.md

-# Fire-Shader
+# Shader of fire
-Implementation of fire-shader on Cg language in Unity ShaderLab.
+Shader of fire implemented on Cg language for Unity ShaderLab.
 At inspector of Unity will be available properties to configure shader.
 Files *.png needs to create mask of fire.

 ## Available properties
 | Properties               | Operation              | Description                   |